Britain's FTSE falters as commodity stocks crumple

 “In this context it’s unclear why the Bank of England would consider raising rates anytime soon, even after today’s inflation figures,” he added.

-The FTSE 100 has given up the gains it made earlier in the year, and is currently roughly flat for 2015.
-(Editing by Larry King)
+The FTSE 100 has given up the gains it made earlier in the year, and is currently down nearly 1 percent since the start of 2015.
+(Editing by Keith Weir)